ocodista/whisper_bun/README.md

 ## How It Works

 The program records audio, transcribes it, and displays the text.
 Each chunk takes 3 seconds to record.
-While transcribing, you'll see `[[ PAUSE 🤚 ]]`.
+Transcription happens in the background while the next chunk records.

-Output appears as plain text with line breaks between chunks—easy to select and copy.
+Output appears as continuous plain text—easy to select and copy.

 ## Configuration